 Tune in each Wednesday at noon for a Facebook LIVE Dance Fitness class with Miss Katie!
 Boost your spirits and get those bodies grooving!

 Junior Junction Specials on Tuesdays and Thursdays includes virtual story time, educational activities, or take a journey in the past.
 Visit the B&O TV Network, starring actor Michael Gross, which spotlights moments in B&O railroad history.

 O! say can you see… “The Star-Spangled Banner”, written by Francis Scott Key, came from the valiant defense of the fort during the Battle of Baltimore in 1814.
 Watch the “living flag” – you can even sing-a-long in this special patriotic tribute.

 Join DJ Joe’s “Share the Love Virtual Dance Party” on Facebook.
 DJ Joe is a proud member of The Arc Community.
-His next party is on Saturday, April 4th from 6:30 to 7:00 pm.
+His parties are held on Saturdays from 6:30 to 7:00 pm.
 Can’t wait until Saturday?
 No worries, as his past parties are ready for you to dance the night away now!

 Listed on the National Register of Historic Places, take a virtual tour of the Drum Point Lighthouse at the Calvert Marine Museum on Solomons Island.
 A true national treasure!

 Engage in some fun projects at home using everyday household items with help from the American Visionary Arts Museum in Baltimore.

 Energize and empower yourself with these online workouts and enjoy the benefits of exercise and a healthy lifestyle with the Annapolis Athletic Club.